soklet/toystore-app/README.md

 ### Soklet Toy Store App

-This app showcases how you might build a real production backend using [Soklet](https://www.soklet.com) (a virtual-threaded Java HTTP server with zero dependencies).
+This app showcases how you might build a real production backend using [Soklet](https://www.soklet.com) (a virtual-threaded Java HTTP + SSE server with zero dependencies).

 Feature highlights include: